AdFabConnect/cordovaFuse/README.md

 Enjoy !

-If you need additional tools to improve your dev process with cordova, just let me know, I'll try to help ;) (you can also send PR !)
+If you need additional tools to improve your dev process with cordova, just let us know, We'll try to help ;) (you can also send PR !)